MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 The following fields are available:

-- **BundleId**  Identifier associated with the specific content bundle; should not be all zeros if the bundleID was found.
+- **BundleId**  Identifier associated with the specific content bundle; shouldn't be all zeros if the bundleID was found.
 - **CallerName**  Name of application making the Windows Update request.
 Used to identify context of request.
 - **ClassificationId**  Classification identifier of the update content.
 - **EventType**  Possible values are "Child", "Bundle", "Release" or "Driver".
-- **ExtendedStatusCode**  Secondary status code for certain scenarios where StatusCode was not specific enough.
+- **ExtendedStatusCode**  Secondary status code for certain scenarios where StatusCode wasn't specific enough.
-- **FlightId**  The specific id of the flight the device is getting.
+- **FlightId**  The specific ID of the flight the device is getting.
 - **HandlerInfo**  Handler specific information.
 - **HandlerType**  Indicates the kind of content (app, driver, windows patch, etc.).
 - **Props**  Install props (UsedSystemVolume, MergedUpdate, IsSuccessFailurePostReboot, isInteractive)